rodrigokang/profile/README.md

 This is a sandbox for experimentation and learning, with diverse notebooks covering:

 - Probability & Statistics
 - Numerical Methods
+- Statistical Learning
+- Quantum Computing
 - Computational Physics
 - Quantitative Finance

 Each lab presents a complete and self-contained problem-solving notebook, often including theory, implementation, and visualization.